 wakeActiveMax: The maximum amount of time (in milliseconds) that ASR will remain active to capture a single user utterance.

 ModelName: Names for custom TensorFlow Lite wakeword models.
-Training custom models is outside the scope of this guide, but you can find a description of their requirements here.
+Training custom models is outside the scope of this guide, but you can find a description of their requirements in our wakeword models guid.